ajdruff/lancer/README.md

         Port 2222
         PreferredAuthentications publickey,password
         IdentityFile /path/to/local/id_rsa
+        AddKeysToAgent yes

 >IdentifyFile = private key file. tells ssh where to find the private key. if it has a passphrase, you'll be prompted for it each time you login unless you are running ssh-agent
 >**for more information, see [OpenSSH/Client Configuration Files](https://en.wikibooks.org/wiki/OpenSSH/Client_Configuration_Files)

-For the given ssh config file, all the following logins will work:
+For the given ssh config file, all the following logins are valid:

         ssh joe@example.com
         ssh ex